-- Has the Applicant implemented projects of a similar nature in the past or is currently implementing the same, preferably in the ZOI? - Are the skill set and experience of the staff proposed by the Applicant relevant and appropriate for the implementation of the grant? - Does the Applicant have the necessary financial management systems and capability to manage the proposed activities? - Does the Applicant have experience or capacity to adhere to the applicable USAID financial management guidelines? - Does the Applicant have the capacity to meet all USAID and USG statutory and regulatory requirements including-but not limited to- environmental, reporting, use of appropriate technologies, avoidance of child labor, etc.?
+- Has the Applicant implemented projects of similar nature in the past or is currently implementing same, preferably in the ZOI? - Are the skills set and experience of the staff proposed by the Applicant relevant and appropriate for the implementation of the grant? - Does the Applicant have the necessary financial management systems and capability to manage the proposed activities? - Does the Applicant have experience or capacity to adhere to the applicable USAID financial management guidelines? - Does the Applicant have the capacity to meet all USAID and USG statutory and regulatory requirements including-but not limited to- environmental, reporting, use of appropriate technologies, avoidance of child labor, and etc.

-4. Key Performance Indicators and related targets considerations include:
+4. Gender, Youth, and other considerations include: